robertdebock/vault-sop-generator/README.md

 # SOP Generator

+Generate standard operating procedures (SOPs) for a specific Vault environment.

 1. Fill in a customer value file.
-See `example-customer-values.yml` for an example.
+See `examples/*.yml` for examples.
-2. Run `./generate.yml --extra-vars="@example-customer-values.yml"`
+2. Run `./generate.yml --extra-vars="@your-customer-values.yml"`

-The output will be in `output/`.
+The output will be stored in `output/`.